pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/Identity-and-Access-Management-Advanced/Demo-Network-Sources.md

 ---

-## ✅ Retest Bucket Creation
+## ✅ Test Bucket Creation

 1. Go back to the **storage-admin** user session
-2. Refresh the page
+2. Create a Bucket (Accept Default Values)
+   > Error: Not Authorized to create a Bucket (Due to unauthorized IP Address stated in the Policy)
+3. Try to add a Network Source with your IP Address.
-3. Try creating the bucket again
+5. Try creating the bucket again

 - ✅ **Bucket creation successful** — request is now from a valid IP